- A wholphin, a cross between a female bottle-nosed dolphin and a male false killer whale, is one of the rarest hybrid animals on earth.

 6. Grolar Bear: Grizzly and Polar Bear Hybrid Animal

-Grolar bears, as you might expect, are a cross between a grizzly bear and a polar bear.
+Grolar bears, as you might expect, are a cross between a grizzly bear and polar bear.

-These animals are also sometimes called “pizzly bears,” and the Inuit call them “nanulak,” which is a blend of their word for polar bear, “nanuk,” and grizzly bear, “aklak.”
+These animals are also sometimes called “pizzly bears,” and some First Nations peoples call them “nanulak,” which is a blend of their words for a polar bear, “nanuk,” and grizzly bear, “aklak.”

 Grolar bears are interesting because, generally speaking, polar bears and grizzlies have a mutual contempt for one another and will rarely coexist in captivity or in their natural habitats.
 However, extreme situations and human interventions have produced more of these adorably shaggy, caramel-colored hybrid bears.

-These bears grow to be slightly smaller than polar bears at an average height of 60 inches at the shoulder and around 1,000 pounds, but they are better able to survive in warmer climates thanks to their grizzly bear genes.
+They typically grow to be slightly smaller than polar bears, averaging 60 inches tall at the shoulder and around 1,000 pounds, but they’re better able to survive in warmer climates thanks to their grizzly bear genes.

 7. Jaglion: Jaguar and Lion Hybrid Animal

 Another stunning and intriguing big cat hybrid is the jaglion, which comes from the mating of a male jaguar and a female lion.

 Not much is known about jaglions simply because so few exist.
 However, an unintentional mating between a black jaguar and a lioness resulted in two jaglion cubs.
 One has the coloring of a lion and the rosette-pattern spotting of a jaguar, but the other sports a breathtaking dark gray coat with black spotting thanks to the dominant melanin gene found in black jaguars.